vibe-project/vibe-project.github.io/_drafts/untitled.md

 }
 ```

 The same pattern applies when bridging application to other platform.
 Here is working examples.
-They demonstrate how to run Vibe Java Server written using Vibe Java Platform on each platform.
+They demonstrate how to run Vibe Java Server based on Vibe Java Platform on each platform.

 <ul class="inline-list">
 <li><a href="https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/atmosphere2">Atmosphere 2</a></li>